wzyb-52/15-213/README.md

 # README

-This is a repository that documents all my efforts to finish the labs of CSAPP.
+This is a repository that contains the implementation of labs of CSAPP.

 ## Lab1 Data